laurapitulice/police-siren-911/README.md

 Year 1 team project: Bluetooth-controlled Police Siren in Arduino IDE (C++), with hardware implementation using ESP32.

 ## 🛠️ Components Used
-To replicate this project, you will need the following hardware:
 * **Microcontroller:** ESP-32
 * **Sound:** 1x Buzzer
 * **Visuals:** 1x Blue LED, 1x Red LED